-The South Bay In-Service Law Enforcement Program is designed to assist agencies in keeping personnel current with Continued Professional Training (CPT) and State and POST mandates for Perishable Skills training.
-South Bay has always offered assistance with POST certification of agency presented courses.
+The Academy In-Service Law Enforcement Program is designed to assist agencies in keeping personnel current with Continued Professional Training (CPT) and State and POST mandates for Perishable Skills training.
+South Bay has consistently offered assistance with POST certification of agency presented courses.
 In January 2002 POST implemented the Perishable Skills Program (PSP).
 This training requires all law enforcement personnel to complete a minimum of 14 hours of specific training within a 24 month period.
 PSP is comprised of 4 areas of training:

 - Tactical Firearms 4 hour minimum

 - Arrest & Control 4 hour minimum

 - Driver Training & Awareness 4 hour minimum

 - Tactical / Interpersonal Communication 2 hour minimum